 James and I have consciously not discussed acts of terror on the blog.
 We are not shying away from the issue however we felt that spreading rumours, deep diving into the murky waters with limited knowledge and throwing about advice wouldn’t do anyone any good.
 Coming from Australia we have grown up in an incredibly multicultural communities and have seen both the best and worst in people from all over the world.

 We are not the New York Times, Rueters nor any of these others informative sites that engaged qualified and experienced journalists to cover such topics.
 And have a much larger budget to do a much better job then what we ever could.
 Despite me (Jean) having studied international politics, relations and development.

-It is important to remember that despite the headlines, the chances of becoming a victim are statistically extremely low, and also if you are unfortunate enough to become a victim or get caught up in events where something terrible has happened, a clear head, some preparation and knowledge and a strong plan of action will be your best form of defence. – Advice from Mike, Bemused Backpacker.
-You can read more on How To Travel Safely With The Threat Of Terrorism.
+It is important to remember that despite the headlines, the chances of becoming a victim are statistically extremely low, and also if you are unfortunate enough to become a victim or get caught up in events where something terrible has happened, a clear head, some preparation and knowledge and a strong plan of action will be your best form of defence.

 The following is based on our experience as international travellers and as London tourists.
 I’ve long been a fan of London and love to walk the streets and find myself lost in her beauty.

 So Is London Safe for Solo Female Travellers?